prometheusresearch/baseline-codebase/src/rex.web/README.rst

 Commands
 ========

-To implement a request handler in Python, you can implement :class:`rex.web.HandleLocation` interface directly.
-However it is often convenient to inherit a handler from :class:`rex.web.Command` class, which provides support for authorization and parsing query parameters.
+:class:`rex.web.Command` is a specialized variant of :class:`rex.web.HandleLocation` with support for authorization and parsing query parameters.

 ``rex.web_demo`` provides a JSON service calculating the *factorial* of the given positive integer ``n``::